firoorg/firo-client/README.md

 ### Debug Levels

-By default, zcoin-client will log to `userData/combined.log` in the application data directory at level info.
-This may be changed with the environment variable `ZCOIN_CLIENT_DEBUG_LEVEL`.
-Logs from old runs will be cleared every time the client is started anew.
+By default, zcoin-client will log to `userData/combined.log` in the application data directory at debug level.
+This can be changed with the environment variable `ZCOIN_CLIENT_DEBUG_LEVEL`.

 ## Getting Assistance